Bell Girl Day Grants Overview

 - Programs need not be new, but must meet all other requirements.

 - Grants range between $500 and $1000.
-When submitting your request, please include your event/ program budget and list other sources of funding.
+When submitting your request, please include your event/program budget and list other sources of funding.

 - Funds will be disbursed in two payments, 50% will be paid upon grant approval and the remaining 50% will be paid upon receipt of the final report, event photos and signed photo releases.
+The final report, event photos and signed photo releases are due within 30 days after completion of the event.

 - Funds may not be used for alcoholic beverages, salaries or stipends, indirect charges/administrative overhead, capital expenditures or computer hardware.